-The Florida State Chapter of Uplifting Athletes will hold its Lift For Life to support the Rare Disease Community scheduled for Saturday, June 22 at 11:00 a.m. inside the Albert J. Dunlap Athletic Training Facility has been postponed.
+The Florida State Chapter of Uplifting Athletes will hold its Lift For Life to support the Rare Disease Community on Saturday, July 13th at 11:00 a.m. inside the Albert J. Dunlap Athletic Training Facility has been postponed.

 Lift For Life is the signature fundraising event for the Florida State University Chapter of Uplifting Athletes.
 FSU is a part of Uplifting Athletes’ nationwide network of chapters led by college football student-athletes.